zawagner22/cross-entropy-for-combinatorics/README.md

 Install the versions of Tensorflow, Python, and Keras as above.
 Note that having higher versions of Tensorflow and Python might drastically reduce the performance of the code.

 Download the code_template.py file.
 Change the variable `DECISIONS` to the number of binary decisions in your problem, and choose the hyperparameters.
 Next, fill in the reward function for your problem in the `calc_score` function.
 The input to this function is a 0-1 list of length `DECISIONS`, representing your graph or other object you have created.
 See demos for examples.
-Run the program simply with the `python code_template.py` command.
+Run the program simply with the `python code_template.py` command, no installation is necessary.

 ### Output